PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 >>>
 ```

-6. Run the circuit using the statevector simulator:
+6. Run the circuit on your computer using the statevector simulator:
 ```
 from qiskit import Aer
 backend = Aer.get_backend('statevector_simulator')